Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- In 50 games this season, Los Angeles and its opponents have scored more than 228.5 total points.
+- Los Angeles has played 54 games this season that have had more than 225.5 combined points scored.

-- Los Angeles' matchups this year have an average total of 233.8, 5.3 more points than this game's over/under.
+- The average total for Los Angeles' games this season has been 233.8, 8.3 more points than this matchup's over/under.

+- Los Angeles has a 41-41-0 record against the spread this year.

+- The Lakers have won in 23, or 45.1%, of the 51 contests they have been named as odds-on underdogs in this year.

 Lakers vs Warriors Additional Info